In the news ...

 QCo presented on January 29, 2021 to the electric utility industry on the subject of grid-interactive efficient buildings -- focusing on recent field experience, M&V, and the need for better carbon emissions metrics.
 The webcast was sponsored by the EPRI Advanced Buildings Research Program.

-Sep 2020: NREL contracts with QCo to demonstrate innovative building energy modeling and model predictive control algorithm in a QCo customer building already using EMeister MPC.
+Sep 2020: NREL contracts with QCo to demonstrate innovative building energy modeling and model predictive control algorithm.

-Feb 2019: Solar Energy Technology Office of the U.S. Department of Energy awarded QCo a Phase II STTR grant for $1M+ to extend EMeister MPC to create building flexibility -- at grid scale -- needed
+2019: Solar Energy Technology Office of the U.S. Department of Energy awarded QCo a Phase II STTR grant for $1M+ to extend EMeister MPC to address the NY Climate Leadership and Community Protection Act and the NYC Local Law 97.

 QCo collaborates with the Rocky Mountain Institute on a case study to demonstrate the use of building thermal mass to achieve 30% peak demand reduction, while also reducing energy use, energy expense, and carbon.